gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 Activate the MultiQC conda environment:
 `conda activate multiqc`

+MultiQC recommends not installing with `-c bioconda` anymore because it pulls an old version of MultiQC that may cause issues later.
+Instead, run: `conda config --add channels bioconda` before installing multiqc

 Install MultiQC in the MultiQC conda environment:
-`conda install -c bioconda multiqc`
+`conda install multiqc`

 ## Run MultiQC 🏃‍♀️
 To compile `html` outputs into one `html` file, run MultiQC in the directory that the files are located.
 This will create a file called `multiqc_report.html`